Rossendale Free Press

 It’s now published by Greater Manchester Weekly Newspaper Group, a subdivision of MEN Media Ltd, which itself became part of Trinity Mirror in March 2010 after they bought it from the Guardian Media Group.
 The editorial offices in Rawtenstall closed following the consolidation of MEN Media’s operations in central Manchester in May 2009; all their titles moved to Chadderton on the outskirts of Oldham in September 2010.

-Like the rest of MEN Media’s titles, its web presence underwent a change in January 2013; however, unlike most of them, it was given its own website and its own separate domain.
+Like the rest of MEN Media’s titles, its web presence underwent a change in January 2013; however, unlike most of them (and indeed most of Trinity Mirror’s weekly titles), it was given its own website and its own separate domain.

 It comes out on Fridays.